 In stock, ready to ship.

-INCLUDES 1lb of ABS plastic (Sabic MG94 resin) for free!
+Includes 1lb of ABS plastic (PA757 resin) for free!

 Are you frustrated with the high cost of filament for your 3D printer?
 Do you desire the ability to produce filament on demand, as it is needed, in the color and size appropriate for your 3D project?

 After setting the desired temperature for extrusion and allowing time to warm up, fill the hopper with pellets and colorant of your choice, and turn on the gearmotor.
-Plastic will begin extruding from the Filastruder, forming a pile on the floor to be spooled up later.
-The resulting filament can be wound onto a spool quickly and easily using a normal hand drill, or through a printed spool winder.
+Plastic will begin extruding from the Filastruder filament extruder, forming a pile on the floor to be spooled up later.
+The resulting filament can be wound onto a spool quickly and easily using a normal hand drill, or through a Filawinder.

 Nozzles and filament sizes:

 As seen above, the Filastruder comes with one of three types of nozzles: undrilled (you can drill this to the size you prefer), drilled for 1.75mm, and drilled for 3.0mm.
 You can order more nozzles from the "Spare Parts" section above.
 Note that for use with printers having a nozzle size 0.5mm or smaller, it is recommended that a melt filter nozzle is used with the Filastruder to remove any dust/debris from the polymer.

 ABS works really well in the Filastruder filament extruder.
 Generally +/-0.02mm tolerances are no problem with a winder, or +/-0.05mm without.
 The majority of people seem to use 1.75mm filament, so the tolerances reported are typically for that size.

 Other polymers successful extruded by our users (via email, so not all are linkable):

 See our forum for more information on these polymers.